HYLAS-2 Commercial Satellite, United Kingdom

 HYLAS-2 is a digitally channelised transponded satellite, which enables it to provide communication capacity, connectivity and flexibility.

 A total of 24 active Ka-band transponders installed in the satellite can be connected to four gateway beams, namely Northern and Southern Africa, Eastern Europe and the Middle Eastern areas.
-The satellite will have fixed and steerable beams of high efficiency, principally suited for DTH applications.
+The satellite has fixed and steerable beams of high efficiency, principally suited for DTH applications.

 The active Ka-band transponders will enable bi-directional communication and alleviate high-speed data transmission to the client's applications such as corporate networking, broadband internet access, business continuity services and video distribution.